Can Anxiety Cause Heartburn?

 How To Aid Sleep With Heartburn

-It won’t happen overnight if you’ve built up weeks or months of sleep debt but by adding an hour or two a night it will slowly start to recover.
+It won’t happen overnight if you’ve built up weeks or months of sleep debt but, by adding an hour or two of extra sleep a night, it will slowly start to recover.

-If acid reflux tends to keep you awake, try not to eat 2-3 hours before bed and keep your head elevated when lying down.5
+If acid reflux caused by anxiety tends to keep you awake and disrupts your sleep, there are some things you can do that may help including trying not to eat 2-3 hours before bed and keeping your head elevated when lying down.

 Take care of your diet

-It’s best to steer clear of the food and drink that causes or makes your heartburn and acid reflux symptoms worse such as coffee, fatty or spicy foods, tomatoes and chocolate.
+It’s best to steer clear of the food and drink that causes or makes your heartburn and acid reflux symptoms worse.
+These foods and drinks may include coffee, fatty or spicy foods, tomatoes and chocolate.

 Try to avoid unhealthy coping mechanisms

-Turning to unhealthy stress coping mechanisms such as drinking or smoking is unhelpful for many reasons and both are well known heartburn triggers.4
+Turning to unhealthy stress coping mechanisms such as drinking or smoking is unhelpful for many reasons and both are well known heartburn triggers.

 Cut down portion sizes

-Instead of three main meals a day, try eating smaller, more frequent meals to help your stomach with digestion.1
+Instead of three main meals a day, try eating smaller, more frequent meals to help your stomach with digestion.

-Many of us suffer from occasional heartburn and acid reflux and we can all feel stressed and anxious at times.
+Many of us suffer from occasional heartburn and acid reflux and we can all feel anxious at times.

-But if either or both of these problems are occurring on a regular basis it’s important to seek help and treatment.2
+But if either or both of these problems are occurring on a regular basis it’s important to seek help and treatment.

 If you keep getting heartburn and acid reflux you can speak to your pharmacist for advice.